SV1CAL/Satellite-FUN/README.md

 VERSION 1v470

-- Antenna offsets are now active for on the fly changes in non-tracking mode e.g when pointing at a GEO satellit by pressing the button HIT TO GO to ...
+- Antenna offsets are now active for on-the-fly changes in non-tracking mode as well e.g when pointing at a GEO satellite by pressing the button HIT TO GO to ...
-- AZ_sat+az_offset  , EL_sat_el_offset --> Must be < AZ/EL limits .
+- AZ_sat+az_offset  , EL_sat+el_offset --> Must be < AZ/EL limits .
 Up until now , large offsets would move dish beyond limits.
 Now offsets are taken into account.
 - Drifting GEOs can now be automatically tracked adding them to the dsn_favorites.txt list.
-TLEs are passed to Horizons which returns AZ/EL in 1 min intervals.
+Line format is the same as in favorites.txt.
+Satellite Name is looked up in TLE folder specified and corresponding TLEs are passed to Horizons which returns AZ/EL in 1 min intervals.

 VERSION 1v469